-It’s now easier than it has ever been to found a business.
-This has opened up the possibility for many to be entrepreneurs, and the availability of capital also enables many new ground-breaking ideas to get funded.
+It’s now easier than ever been to found a business.
+The cost of starting a simple online venture is low.
+This has opened up the possibility for many to become entrepreneurs, and the availability of capital also enables many new ground-breaking ideas to get funded.

-This has somehow led to a belief that the first thing to do, when starting a business, is to raise capital.
-For many new entrepreneurs this has become the first concern, and in some cases even an expectation, that if you think you have a valid idea, you deserve to get funding.
+However, the cost to scale a business and to acquire the latest tech is high.
+This has somehow led to the belief that the first thing to do, when starting a business, is to raise capital.
+For many new entrepreneurs this has become the first concern, and in some cases there is even an expectation that any great idea deserves to be funded.

-First, depending on your strategy, the type of funding that is suitable to you, and the type of investors, changes.
-Early-stage investors tend to point towards unicorns and other disruptive business models and technologies, as, due to the high failure rate of startups and the long-term return on investment, a sufficient return would not be possible otherwise.
-That’s why many startup businesses are not suitable for high-risk early-stage investors, as they do not allow for a sufficient growth and disruption to be part of that portfolio.
+Also, depending on your strategy, the type of funding that is suitable to you, and the type of investors, change.
+VCs typically look for unicorn-potential and other disruptive business models and technologies, since, due to the high failure rate of startups and the long-term return on investment, a sufficient return would not be possible otherwise.
+That is why many new ventures are not suitable for high-risk early-stage investors.

-If your company resembles more a normal business, that can one day turn into an SME, you may have to access other smaller sources of funding, as a return for equity investors may not be possible or may not be worth the risk.
-On the upside, you can reach profitability earlier that the typical startup.
-Also, it’s becoming difficult even for startup-like business to fundraise at very early stages.
-Traction and a complete proof of concept is becoming increasingly required by all types of investors.
+It has become difficult for startups to fundraise at very early stages too.
+Traction and a complete proof of concept is increasingly required by investors.
 Funding rounds are becoming more generous, but they are also taking places at increasingly later stages.
-Clients are a must, and therefore doing anything possible to acquire those first few clients, even if the technology is not perfect, becomes your first priority as a new entrepreneur.
+Clients are a must, and therefore doing anything possible to acquire those first few clients, even if the technology or product is imperfect, becomes your first priority as a new entrepreneur.
 For hardware companies, this is more complicated: however, proof of concept can be achieved through valuable partnerships and other forms of validation.
-Your past track record, if you had other companies, also helps.
+Your past track record, if you started (and exited) other companies, also helps.